syncfusion-content/windowsforms-docs/WindowsForms/maskededitbox/Getting-Started.md

 {% endtabs %}

-4) Create an instance of [MaskedEditBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox.html) control and add it to the form.
+4. Create an instance of the [MaskedEditBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.MaskedEditBox.html) control, and then add it to the form.

 {% tabs %}
 {% highlight C# %}